-Students should be given very explicit information about the Academic Honesty Policy, both in the course syllabus and orally at the initial class meeting, so that they are aware of Western's policy as outlined in Appendix D of the University Catalog and in any policies specific to your department or class.
-If you, as an instructor, should encounter an incident of academic dishonesty in your class, you should follow these condensed steps from Appendix D:
+The Registrar’s Office highly recommends that students are given very explicit information about the Academic Honesty Policy, both in the course syllabus and orally at the initial class meeting, so that they are aware of Western's policy as outlined in Appendix D of the University Catalog and in any policies specific to your department or class.
+If you, as an instructor, should encounter an incident of academic dishonesty in your class, please follow the rules outlined in PRO-U2100.02A Addressing Academic Honesty Violations .

 The following is a sample letter that you may copy/paste and incorporate as your own for addressing a student suspected of cheating or plagiarism: